Port Kembla

 Health performance in Port Kembla is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Port Kembla faces significant health challenges, as per AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Both younger and older age groups exhibit high prevalence of common health conditions.
+Port Kembla faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Notably, common health conditions are prevalent across both younger and older age cohorts.

-Approximately 55% (~2,751 people) have private health cover, compared to Regional NSW's 51.9%.
-Mental health issues and arthritis are the most prevalent medical conditions, affecting 9.8 and 9.5% of residents respectively.
-About 64.5% report no medical ailments, slightly higher than Regional NSW's 63.3%.
+Approximately 55% (~2,754 people) have private health cover, compared to Regional NSW's 51.9%.
+Mental health issues and arthritis are the most common medical conditions, affecting 9.8 and 9.5% of residents respectively.
+Around 64.5% claim to be completely clear of medical ailments, slightly higher than Regional NSW's 63.3%.
 Working-age residents have an above-average prevalence of chronic health conditions.
-The area has 19.9% (1,001 people) aged 65 and over, lower than Regional NSW's 23.4%.
-Health outcomes among seniors present some challenges, broadly in line with national rankings for the general population.
+The area has 20.3% (1,023 people) of residents aged 65 and over, lower than Regional NSW's 23.4%.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health